 Expected outcomes as they relate to the care of children with acute otitis media:

-The PREDICT study has just closed.
+The PREDICT study closed for recruitment in April 2012.
 We achieved 80% to our target goal of 1,500 records.
 3,200 sets of forms were sent out to 23 participating sites.
 Of those, 2,147 physician forms (67%) and 1,266 patient forms (40%) have been returned to the AAO-HNSF for data entry.
-The last study audit was just concluded and final reimbursement checks will be issued to the sites the first week of May.
-AAO-HNSF will be completing data entry during the month of May and then data cleaning and quality of life scores will be generated during the month of June.
-Washington University will begin data analysis in July.
+The last study audit was concluded and final reimbursement checks were issued to the sites in May 2012.
+AAO-HNSF also completed data entry in May 2012 and then data cleaning and quality of life scores were generated during 2012-2013.
+Washington University began data analysis in 2013.
+Two papers based on this study were submitted to journals for publications in October 2013: "Caregiver quality of life is related to severity of otitis media in children" and "Impact of otitis media severity on children's quality of life".

 Congratulations to our top recruiting sites...